UMD: A Globally Connected University

 - Service-learning projects in the rural indigenous communities and schools of Shiña

-- Spanish classes at the University of Cuenca
+- Spanish classes and tandem language partners at the University of Cuenca

 - Visits to National Parks that may include hiking in El Cajas National Park in the mountains, the tropical forests of National Park Podocarpus and hiking and snorkeling on Isla de Plata in National Park Machalilla on the coast.